stas-prokopiev/selenium_screenshots/README.rst

 #. **str_description=""**:
     | Description of the screenshot to add to the screenshot filename.
-    | If in the screenshot description will be used symbols forbidden in the filenames they will be replaced on "_".
+    | If in the screenshot description is used symbols forbidden in the filenames they will be replaced on "_".
     | If filename of a new screenshot is longer than N symbols then it will be cut to N.

 screenshots_handler.delete_all_screenshots(...)